BIO5 members make strides against traumatic brain injury through research and clinical practice

 While mild TBI may not require specific treatment aside from rest, more severe cases may require surgery to remove blood clots or pools, repair skull fractures, or relieve pressure between the brain and skull.

-Several BIO5 members are addressing various aspects of patient care and quality of life after these more invasive procedures: Dr. Kurt Denninghoff, professor of emergency medicine and optical sciences; Dr. Jonathan Lifshitz, director of the Translational Neurotrauma Research Program at the College of Medicine – Phoenix; and Dr. Vignesh Subbian, assistant professor of biomedical, systems and industrial engineering
+Several BIO5 members are addressing various aspects of patient care and quality of life after these more invasive procedures: Kurt Denninghoff, professor of emergency medicine and optical sciences; Jonathan Lifshitz, director of the Translational Neurotrauma Research Program at the College of Medicine – Phoenix; and Vignesh Subbian, assistant professor of biomedical, systems and industrial engineering

-And, since the most common problem associated with a concussion is headache, associate head of pharmacology Dr. Frank Porreca is working to identify the cause of post-concussion headaches and develop a possible therapeutic.
+And, since the most common problem associated with a concussion is headache, associate head of pharmacology Frank Porreca is working to identify the cause of post-concussion headaches and develop a possible therapeutic.

 Together, our BIO5 researchers are making momentous strides towards improving patient quality of life as well as preventing disease altogether.